General

 Can I include the maximum number of work samples- 10 images/text docs and 5 minutes of time-based work?

 While you are allowed to include the maximum of 10 files and 5 minutes of time-based work, we encourage you to consider quality over quantity when putting together your application.
-Keep in mind that the admissions panelists are viewing hundreds of applications and thousands of work samples.
+Keep in mind that the admissions panelists are viewing a minimum of 100 applications with 1,000 work samples.
 A tight selection of strong samples can go a long way towards a higher score.
 Please be considerate of the time you are asking to be spent in reviewing your application.

 Why can’t I submit a PDF of compiled work sample images?

-The way our application review site is designed, PDFs are meant for predominantly text-based work samples or for work that is documented non-traditionally (performance, social practice projects, etc).
+The way our application review site is designed, PDFs are meant for predominantly text or publication based work samples or for work that is documented non-traditionally (curatorial, social practice projects, etc).
 If you submit a PDF with images it will not display well to the admissions panel.
 Please submit images as JPGs or GIFs.
 You have the opportunity to add captions through the application form.

 Why am I getting the message “file name has no extension” when uploading?